froger-me/wp-packages-update-server/packages.md

 ```

 **Description**
-Get the path to the packages directory on the WordPress file system.
+Get the path to the packages directory on the file system.

 **Return value**
-> (string) the path to the packages directory on the WordPress file system
+> (string) the path to the packages directory on the file system

 ___
 #### wppus_get_logs_data_dir